Community Rallies for Creative Arts Workshop

 In early November, the heat went out at Creative Arts Workshop just as it was setting up for its holiday sale, the 50th Annual Celebration of American Crafts.
 It was soon determined that the 47-year old furnace needed to be replaced.
 CAW quickly mobilized its supporters with a fundraising goal of $94,000.
 An anonymous donor stepped forward with a match challenge; then donations soon followed.

-"It has been amazing," said Executive Director Anne Coates, said of the community support.
+"It has been amazing," said Executive Director Anne Coates, who said of the community support.

 The arts organization was awarded a three-year general operating support grant from The Community Foundation in 2016.
 During that time, CAW hired Coates as its new executive director and has worked to stabilize its finances.